dallasluther/postFlash/README.md

 This is for the current release, L4T 21.3

-For earlier releases, clone this repository with the appropriate 'Tag'.
-For example,

-$ git clone -b JetsonTK1-L4T-21.2 https://github.com/dallasluther/postFlash.git

-will get the appropriate code for the L4T-21.2 release.
-Scripts are currently available for L4T-21.2.

 Once downloaded, open a Terminal, switch to the repository directory, and execute the configureSystem script, i.e.

 $ cd postFlash